Plumsail/forms-docs/source/design.rst

 --------------------------------------------------
 First of all, you need to make sure that you've registered a Plumsail Account, downloaded and installed the designer application to your PC.

-When you launch the application, it sometimes will offer you to update to the latest version, if a new update was released.
-We do recommend you to update the app as often as possible in order to ensure that you are getting the most stable version and all the latest features.

 The app launches with the following window:

 |pic1|